 The stormlands are bordered to the north by the crownlands, west by the Reach, south by Dorne and the Sea of Dorne, and east by Shipbreaker Bay and the narrow sea.
 They are one of the smaller regions of Westeros, a land of harsh mountains, stony shores, and verdant forests, including the kingswood and the rainwood along Cape Wrath.
 Major rivers include the Slayne and part of the Wendwater.

-The Dornish Marches, located in the south-west in a long salient along the Red Mountains, serve as an effective buffer zone between the Stormlands and their old enemies of the Reach and Dorne.
-For centuries it was a regular battleground, changing hands more than once until Dorne became part of the Seven Kingdoms.
+The windswept plains and grasslands of the Dornish Marches, located in the south-west in a long salient along the Red Mountains, serve as an effective buffer zone between the stormlands and their old enemies of the Reach and Dorne.

 A Game of Thrones

-King Robert Baratheon dies after hunting boar in the kingswood.
-Rather than kneel to the new king, Robert's alleged son Joffrey Baratheon, Renly Baratheon, Lord of Storm's End, escapes King's Landing and allies with the Tyrells of Highgarden.
+King Robert I Baratheon dies after hunting boar in the kingswood.
+Rather than kneel to the new king, Robert's alleged son Joffrey, Renly Baratheon, Lord of Storm's End, escapes King's Landing and allies with the Tyrells of Highgarden.

 A Clash of Kings

 During the War of the Five Kings, Stannis Baratheon, Lord of Dragonstone, sends Ser Davos Seaworth to court the storm lords, but they remain loyal to their liege lord, Renly.
 Possibly, as many as some twenty thousand stormlanders join Renly.